Ready or Not…Again

 But maybe I don’t have to feel ready.
 Maybe I don’t have to feel anything.
 Maybe I just have to do something.
 In fact, maybe we shouldn’t be so worried about feeling ready.
 Maybe we just need to do the next right thing.

-Perhaps you’re thinking about something you’re not ready for.
+Perhaps you’re thinking about something that you’re not ready for.
 Maybe you’re not ready to start a new job, go back to church, start a family, or begin a relationship.
 Maybe you’re not ready to talk to a certain person, move to a certain place, return to a certain ministry, take a certain class, or lead a certain group.

 Go.
 Stay.
 Try.
 Wait.
 Teach.
 Learn.
 Show.
 Watch.
 Do!

 Now may the God of peace, who brought up from the dead the great Shepherd of the sheep through the blood of the eternal covenant, that is, Jesus our Lord, equip you in every good thing to do His will, working in us that which is pleasing in His sight, through Jesus Christ, to whom be the glory forever and ever.
-Amen .(Hebrews 13:20-21 NASB)
+Amen.
+(Hebrews 13:20-21 NASB)

-If God wills for us to do something, He will make a way for it to happen.
+If God wills for us to do something, He’ll make a way for it to happen.
 Then we must choose to walk that way.
 He provides people for us to work with and opportunities for us to work in.
 That’s how we learn to obey Him—when we take those opportunities and work with those people.

-This post is a throwback to a post that I wrote in early 2018 as a college freshman.
-I made changes to the original post to make it clearer and more applicable to my current stage of life.
-Now, as a college senior who’s nearing graduation, I can look back at the last four years of my life and see how God was working.
+This post is a throwback to a post I wrote in early 2018 as a college freshman.
+I modified it to make it more applicable to my current season of life.
+As a college senior who’s nearing graduation, I can look back at the last four years of my life and see how God was working.
+I was a nervous wreck about college, and now I’m a nervous wreck about adulthood.
+But God carried me through four difficult-but-totally-worthwhile years of college, and He’ll carry me through the upcoming transition period from college to adulthood.
+And whatever stage of life you’re in, He’ll carry you through, too.